jorgebucaran/colorette/README.md

 | white   | bgWhite           | whiteBright   | bgWhiteBright            |                   |
 | gray    |                   |               |                          |                   |

-## To chalk or not to chalk?

-Chalk is another Node.js terminal colorizer.
-Its core feature is a [prototype](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/prototype)-based chainable API where ANSI styles can be used both as properties or methods.
-Colorette's approach has more sticking parentheses, but the result is more idiomatic without [magical](<https://en.wikipedia.org/wiki/Magic_(programming)>) abstractions.

 ## Benchmark Results

 All tests run on a 2.4GHz Intel Core i7 CPU with 16 GB memory.